turbot/steampipe-mod-oci-insights/dashboards/ons/docs/ons_notification_topic_report_unused.md

 This report answers the following questions:

-- Which topics does not have any subscription?
+- Which topics do not have a subscription?